moabu/cluster-mgr/README.md

 GUI tool for managing Gluu Server and OpenLDAP replication.

+Currently only tested with Ubuntu 14 and 16.

 #### The Cluster-mgr should NOT be internet-facing and preferably installed on a secure adminstrators computer or a VM on Digital Ocean or Amazon you can turn off when you're not using it.
 After the inital set-up, cluster-mgr is not required to be connected to the servers anymore.

 ## Installing Cluster Manager